Uxbridge (Vine Street) branch line: Road competition

 From 1901 a street-running tramway service was operated from Uxbridge to Shepherd's Bush, and this made serious inroads into the business of the branch.

 Closure

 The line was closed to passengers on 10 September 1962, and replaced by the 224 bus.
 It was reduced to a single freight only track on 18 October 1962 and was closed to all traffic north of the Grand Union Canal on 13 July 1964.
 A short (approximately 745 yards) section from West Drayton Station to the Middlesex Oil and Chemical Works in Yiewsley continued in use until 8 January 1979.
-The section for freight access to the truncated Staines & West Drayton Railway to Colnbrook continues to be used.
+The section for freight access to the truncated Staines and West Drayton Railway to Colnbrook continues to be used.

 Current situation

 The site today

 The stretch of land alongside Brunel University where the track ran was sold by the local council upon the line's closure to the college as it was at the time, for £65,000.
 Otherwise a short piece of track at Cowley is one of the few remaining traces of the railway.